-Join Steve Caplin for an in-depth discussion in this video Creating the basic texture, part of Photoshop Artist in Action: Steve Caplin's Day for Night.
+Join Steve Caplin for an in-depth discussion in this video Creating the basic texture, part of Digital Painting in Photoshop: Day for Night.

 Our image so far works well as a nighttime scene but it's all rather to crisp and dry.
 We can liven it up by adding some rain easily on a New Layer.
 So let's go to the top of the layer stack and add a New Layer.
 I'll call this Rain.
 I'm going to begin by filling this with a mid-tone gray.
 We can go to our Swatches panel and choose a gray out of here, to be more accurate we could go to the Color panel, lower the Cyan, magenta and yellow values to zero.
 And set the black value to 50, and we know that will add an exact 50% mid-gray.
 To fill our new layer with this color, we use Option delete on a Mac, Alt delete on a PC.